leotac/ampl-docker/README.md

 and a bunch of useful python modules.

-It also includes [iampl](https://github.com/vitaut/iampl), an AMPL kernel for jupyter, so that you can run AMPL code inside a jupyter notebook, and seamlessly switch between AMPL and Python code to process and visualize the data from your optimization problem.
+It also includes [iampl](https://github.com/vitaut/iampl), an AMPL kernel for [Jupyter](http://jupyter.org/), so that you can run AMPL code inside a Jupyter notebook, and seamlessly switch between AMPL and Python code to process and visualize the data from your optimization problem.

 You can get the image either from docker hub: